AcquaNet/jd-ws-microservice-api-doc/source/includes/v3/_introduction.md

 ## Webhooks ##

-Webhooks can be managed via the WooCommerce settings screen or by using the REST API endpoints.
+Webhooks can be managed via the JD Atina Web Services Microservices settings screen or by using the REST API endpoints.
 The `WC_Webhook` class manages all data storage and retrieval of the custom post type, as well as enqueuing webhook actions and processing/delivering/logging the webhook.
 On `woocommerce_init`, active webhooks are loaded and their associated hooks are added.

 Each webhook has: